leerob/next-self-host/README.md

 ## Cron

-I've also included a basic cron job which runs every hour to clear the databse.
+I've also included a basic cron job which runs every hour to clear the database.
 It calls a Route Handler in the Next.js application.

 You can view the cron logs as follows: